Way 2 Goodlife

 • Garage Sale – A great family activity that will help you to get rid of the stuff you no longer need with the help of your kids.
 Children can help you organize things for the garage sale as well as sell it (often buyers will pay the asking price – not everyone can argue with a kid over a dollar).

 • Chores for Neighbors – Seniors often have odd jobs that they are unable to do for themselves and will be happy to pay a kid for doing it.
-However, as a parent, make sure you are comfortable with the neighbors you help.
+However, as a parent, ensure you are comfortable with the neighbors you help.

 • Pet Care – Provide pet care services for friends or neighbors.
 Pets need washing, walking, and sometimes, even training.